Skip to main content

 Loading Budgets

 If a paywall has not completed downloading when you attempt to present it, a loading state can show.
 By default, Helium will show this loading state as needed (a shimmer view for up to 7 seconds).
-You can configure, turn off, or set trigger-specific loading budgets.
+You can configure or turn off this loading budget.
 If the budget expires before the paywall is ready, a fallback paywall will show if available otherwise the loading state will hide and onFallback will be called.

 const paywallLoadingConfig: HeliumPaywallLoadingConfig = {